-Located in the Midwest, Wisconsin has several ports along Lake Michigan on its eastern coast which accommodate shipping to and from the Atlantic Ocean.
+Located in the Midwest, Wisconsin has several ports along Lake Michigan on its eastern coast, which accommodate shipping to and from the Atlantic Ocean.
 Since 40% of Wisconsin’s land is densely forested, the state’s greatest natural resource has always been its supply of lumber.
-Today Green Bay has one of the largest industrial complexes for pulp and paper products in the nation.
-Milwaukee, famous for its brewing and meatpacking industries, is also a home to manufacturers of vehicles, metal products, medical instruments, farm implements, and lumber.
-Wisconsin also has an active agricultural sector that leads the nation in production of crops such as oats, cranberries, and cabbage.
-The largest crop, however, is corn, which is primarily used as feed for cattle.
+Today, Green Bay has one of the nation's largest industrial complexes for pulp and paper products.
+Milwaukee, famous for its brewing and meatpacking industries, is also home to manufacturers of vehicles, metal products, medical instruments, farm implements, and lumber.
+Wisconsin also has an active agricultural sector that leads the nation in the production of crops such as oats, cranberries, and cabbage.
+The largest crop, however, is corn, primarily used as feed for cattle.

 State Rankings